Platform Overview

 <profile-name>

-To view the profiles configured for a platform after reboot, use the command below:
+To view the profiles configured for a platform after reboot, use the show platform-profile command as shown in the example below

 supervisor@rtbrick>LEAF01: op>show platform-profile